Posted: 04/29/14 | April 29th, 2014

 A month or two of solid travel?
 Sure.

 I like having a home.
 I like this website and the work involved with it.
 I like having a stable set of friends.
 I like traveling around the country talking about travel and helping others.

-Spending extended time on the road makes it hard to accomplish that I want to do with my life now.
-Everything suffers if I try to cram in too much stuff into the work, life, travel mix.
+Spending extended time on the road makes it hard to accomplish what I want to do with my life now.
+Everything suffers if I try to cram in too much stuff into the work/life/travel mix.

-When I am asleep and dreaming, it’s usually about travel.
-I recently had such a vivid dream about losing my passport, I jolted out of bed and ran to where it was to make sure my it was still there!
+When I’m asleep and dreaming, it’s usually about travel.
+I recently had such a vivid dream about losing my passport, I jolted out of bed and ran to where it was to make sure it was still there!
 (It was.)